 “Coarse, immature characteristic[s] which Mozart retained in his adult life.”

-Psychoanalysis experts have also waded into the Mozart mix, including its founding father.
+Many other neurological experts have also waded into the Mozart mix, including the founding father of psychoanalytics.

 Has anyone agreed on anything?
 No. David Schroeder, however, took a lenient look at Mozart’s writings and has provided what’s possibly the most sensible analysis of the situation yet.
 He suggested the passage of time has: